vikansal/ec2-metadata/README.rst

 Environment
 ===========

 An optional environment variable ``AWS_EC2_METADATA_INSTANCE_ENDPOINT`` can be used to direct the endpoint calls to the specified URL.
-This can be used to provide same behavior as other AWS sdks for version 2 (See `here <https://github.com/aws/aws-sdk-java-v2/blob/caab8b95bc7f5a9bbd9b3d5ee979bb082873f42d/docs/LaunchChangelog.md>`).
+This can be used to provide same behavior as other AWS sdks for version 2 (See `here <https://github.com/aws/aws-sdk-java-v2/blob/caab8b95bc7f5a9bbd9b3d5ee979bb082873f42d/docs/LaunchChangelog.md>`_).
-In the following example, it is assumed that ``alias.imds.mydomain`` points to ``169.254.169.254`` (but depending on user's env it could be somewhere else too).
+In the following example, it is assumed that ``alias.imds.somedomain`` points to ``169.254.169.254`` (but depending on user's env it could be somewhere else too).

 .. code-block:: sh

-    export AWS_EC2_METADATA_INSTANCE_ENDPOINT=http://alias.imds.mydomain
+    export AWS_EC2_METADATA_INSTANCE_ENDPOINT=http://alias.imds.somedomain
     ## run python executable with this library.